 Angela Ruggiero is your advisor while you are a pre-nursing student.
 Once you are accepted into a program, you will be assigned a faculty advisor.

 Schedule an appointment using our online appointment system.
-For questions, contact Angela directly at (203) 392-5302 or firstname.lastname@example.org.
+For questions, contact Angela directly at email@example.com.

-- Every student must print a copy of your detailed degree evaluation.
-Instructions are provided here.
+- Students must bring their Hoot Loot card and a copy of their detailed degree evaluation.

 Please read the Pre-Nursing Information Packet for information regarding the Pre-Nursing program.